-- Open the public hearing on the setting of the Year 2009 Growth Goal; 1. - Adopt the attached Resolution (Exhibit A) recommending a Year 2008 Growth 2.
-Goal of 0.5% for the unincorporated portion of the County, with associated findings; and - 3.
-Recommend the adoption of the CEQA Notice of Exemption (Exhibit C).
+- 2. Adopt the attached Resolution (Exhibit A) recommending a Year 2010 Growth Goal of 0.5% for the unincorporated portion of the County, with associated findings; and - 3.
+Recommend the certification of the CEQA Notice of Exemption (Exhibit C).

 Sincerely,